 Parking for Corbetts Glen Nature Park

 Park on Glen Road, off Rt.
 441, respecting the signs.
-A two minute walk down the road will take you to the tunnel under railroad tracks where Allens Creek produces its 1st waterfall.
+A two minute walk down the road will take you to the tunnel under railroad tracks where Allen Creek produces its 1st waterfall.
 There you will find a lovely picnic table and bench, perfect for taking a quick work-day lunch break.
 Keep on walking the two-mile trail for more breathtaking views of waterfalls, wetland marsh, woodland and meadow.

 A second lot off Penfield Road is available as well, it will just start you furthest from Corbett’s Glen Tunnel and Postcard Falls, the signature feature of the park.